alatella87/improve_outstream/README.md

 # Improve Outstream

-This is an attempt to build an outstream advertising solution based on IMA SDK.
+This is an attempt to build an outstream advertising solution based on G IMA SDK.

 ## Getting Started